Home Contact Links

 Skepticism as Inertia

-In perhaps the most famous example, Scientific American magazine ran an article ridiculing the 'alleged' flights of Wilbur and Orville Wright ... some years after they had been flying successfully.
-This pseudo-skepticism was based on the inertia of prior belief (that heavier than air flight was impossible), and supported by many scientists and the US Army.
-Ironically, a lack of media coverage was also considered strong evidence against their claims.
+In perhaps the most famous example, Scientific American ran an article ridiculing the alleged flights of Wilbur and Orville Wright—years after they had already flown successfully.
+That pseudo-skepticism rested on a prior conviction (that heavier-than-air flight was impossible) and was echoed by many scientists and the U.S. Army.
+Ironically, the lack of media coverage was even treated as evidence against the claim.

 Of particular relevance to this site is the case of Michael Faraday.
-He was called a charlatan when he announced that he could generate an electric current merely by moving a magnet in a coil of wire!
+He was dismissed as a charlatan when he announced that an electric current could be generated merely by moving a magnet through a coil of wire.

 "Today's scientists have substituted mathematics for experiments, and they wander off through equation after equation, and eventually build a structure which has no relation to reality."
 Nikola Tesla